jeremylgrice/avwc/_posts/react-firebase.md

 ---
-title: 'Get Started with React & Google Firebase'
+title: "Get Started with React & Google Firebase"
-excerpt: 'A tutorial on setting up a React project and using Google Firebase to store your data'
+excerpt: "A tutorial on setting up a React project and using Google Firebase to store your data"
-coverImage: '/assets/blog/cover-photos/camping-hills.webp'
+coverImage: "/assets/blog/cover-photos/camping-hills.webp"
-date: '2022-09-13T01:00:00.322Z'
+date: "2022-09-13T01:00:00.322Z"
-author:
-  name: Jeremy
-  picture: '/assets/blog/authors/jeremy.jpeg'
 ogImage:
-  url: '/assets/blog/cover-photos/camping-hills.webp'
+  url: "/assets/blog/cover-photos/camping-hills.webp"
 ---

 So you are working with React, and want a fast and easy way to house your data.
 While there are a ton of different ways to achieve this, the way I will be showing you involves Firebase, which is a free (up to a certain threshold) option that is quick and easy to work with.